 While photoionization models alone can broadly constrain the radial extent of the BLR, information concerning the spatial distribution and kinematics of the BLR gas within the confines of these boundaries requires the additional information supplied by reverberation mapping of multiple broad emission-lines in individual sources.
-The most recent emission-line velocity-delay maps indicate evidence for inflow, outflow and circularised motion, often with evidence for more than one type of motion in a single source (Skielboe et al. 2015; Grier et al. 2013; Pancoast et al. 2014b; Barth et al. 2011; Bentz et al. 2010; Denney et al. 2009, 2010).
-The prevailing view is that gas motion is generally virialised, a fact which has been usefully exploited in conjunction with BLR 'size' estimates to determine black hole masses for approaching nearly 60 nearby low luminosity AGN (see Bentz and Katz 2015 for the most recent compilation of reverberation mapped sources; Peterson et al. 2004, and references therein; Bentz et al. 2008, 2009a,b; Pancoast et al. 2012, 2014a, 2014b).
+The most recent emission-line velocity-delay maps indicate evidence for inflow, outflow, and circularized motion, often with evidence for more than one type of motion in a single source (Denney et al. 2009, 2010; Bentz et al. 2010; Barth et al. 2011; Grier et al. 2013; Pancoast, Brewer & Treu 2014a; Skielboe et al. 2015).
+The prevailing view is that gas motion is generally virialized, a fact which has been usefully exploited in conjunction with BLR 'size' estimates to determine black hole masses for approaching nearly 60 nearby low-luminosity AGN (see Bentz & Katz 2015 for the most recent compilation of reverberation mapped sources; Peterson et al. 2004, and references therein; Bentz et al. 2008, 2009a,b; Pancoast et al. 2012, 2014a,b).
 However, the spatial distribution of the BLR gas is far harder to fathom.
-The 1-d response function $\Psi'(\tau)$, the function which maps the continuum variations on to the emission-line variations, alone is degenerate, with disparate geometries yielding broadly similar 1-d response functions (Welsh and Horne 1991: Pérez, Robinson and de la Fuente 1992), and the recovered 2-d response functions $\Psi'(v,\tau)$ (or velocity-delay maps) are only now reaching sufficient fidelity to provide useful constraints on the gas distribution and kinematics (Grier et al. 2013; Pancoast et al. 2012, 2014a, 2014b; Bentz et al. 2010).
+The 1D response function $\Psi'(\tau)$, the function which maps the continuum variations on to the emission-line variations, alone is degenerate, with disparate geometries yielding broadly similar 1D response functions (Welsh & Horne 1991; Pérez, Robinson & de la Fuente 1992), and the recovered 2D response functions $\Psi'(v, \tau)$ (or velocity-delay maps) are only now reaching sufficient fidelity to provide useful constraints on the gas distribution and kinematics (Bentz et al. 2010; Pancoast et al. 2012, 2014a,b; Grier et al. 2013).

 In this work, we explore the role of the BLR outer boundary in establishing an emission line's luminosity, delay (lag), and variability amplitude (responsivity) in the presence of ionizing continuum variations, and identify the strong connection between these three quantities.
-The most up to date measurement of the size-luminosity relation for broad $H\beta$ in nearby AGN suggests a relation of the form $R{\rm BLR}({\rm H}\beta) \propto L{ m opt}^{\alpha}$, with $\alpha \approx 0.5$ (Bentz et al. 2009; Bentz et al. 2013; Kilerci Eser et al. 2015).
+The most up to date measurement of the size-luminosity relation for broad H β in nearby AGN suggests a relation of the form $R{\rm BLR}({\rm H}\,\beta) \propto L{\rm opt}^{\alpha}$, with $\alpha \approx 0.5$ (Bentz et al. 2009a, 2013; Kilerci Eser et al. 2015).
 This scaling is a naive prediction of the simplest photoionization model calculations.
-The broad similarity between AGN spectra spanning a wide range in continuum source luminosity suggests that the physical conditions within the line-emitting gas are broadly similar from one object to the next.
-In that case, the ionization parameter U which relates the number of hydrogen ionizing photons $Q{\rm H}$ to hydrogen gas number density $n{\rm H}$ and ionizing continuum source-cloud separation r through the relation $U = Q{\rm H}/4\pi r^2 n{\rm H} c$, then gives $r \propto (Q{\rm H}/U n{\rm H})^{1/2}$.
+The broad similarity between AGN spectra spanning a wide range in continuum source luminosity suggests that the physical conditions within the lineemitting gas are broadly similar from one object to the next.
+In that case, the ionization parameter U which relates the number of hydrogen ionizing photons $Q{\rm H}$ to hydrogen gas number density $n{\rm H}$ and ionizing continuum source-cloud separation r through the relation $U = Q{\rm H}/4\pi r^2 n{\rm H}c$, then gives $r \propto (Q{\rm H}/Un{\rm H})^{1/2}$.